Social Determinants of Health Data Integration Barriers in Nueces County, Texas

 The Challenge

-Such is the case in Nueces County, Texas, home to the City of Corpus Christi, which is ranked 9th in the nation as the most economically disadvantaged, and 6th in the nation as the highest in food insecurity.
+Such is the case in Nueces County, Texas.
+The largest city in the county is Corpus Christi, which is ranked 9th in the nation as the most economically disadvantaged, and 6th in the nation as the highest in food insecurity.
 Of the county’s 353,178 residents, 62% are Hispanic.
 Many of these communities, such as those in the Westside of Corpus Christi, have faced historic discrimination that has contributed to significant health disparities.
-For example, in a low socio-economic status community of color, the life expectancy rate is 70 years, whereas just 10 miles away individuals of high socio-economic status can expect to live 85 years.
-This stark difference in life expectancy becomes clearer when examining chronic diseases in specific neighborhoods, such as the Corpus Christi Westside neighborhood of Molina, which has higher rates of hypertension, diabetes, obesity, asthma, and depression.
+For example, in a low socioeconomic status community of color in the Westside neighborhood of Molina, the life expectancy rate is 70 years, whereas just 10 miles away individuals of high socioeconomic status can expect to live 85 years.
+This stark difference becomes clearer when examining chronic diseases in Molina, which has higher rates of hypertension, diabetes, obesity, asthma, and depression.

-This project sought to better understand the health disparities and vulnerabilities in Molina and additional at-risk communities in Nueces County that stem from SDOHs.
-These SDOHs were also linked to climate and environmental factors, with the explicit goal of facilitating the integration of data on key SDOHs to improve health outcomes and address health disparities.
-The health outcome factors, SDOHs, climate and environmental factors of focus were selected in collaboration with the project’s Action Committee of local experts.
+This project sought to better understand health disparity in Molina and additional at-risk communities in Nueces County that may stem from SDOHs.
+These SDOHs were also linked to climate and environmental factors, with the explicit goal of facilitating the integration of data on key SDOH and environmental factors to improve health outcomes.
+All health, SDOHs and environmental factors were selected in collaboration with the project’s Action Committee of local experts.
 This group also guided the methods and informed the results of the project for locally-tailored solutions.

 The Approach

-In the Texas county of Nueces, significant disparities persist in marginalized communities, which hinder their ability to improve health outcomes.
-Such is the case in the primarily Hispanic Nueces County community of Molina.
-Given the complexity of challenges in Nueces County and Molina, this project incorporated the principles of Community-based Participatory Research (CBPR) through a mixed-methods approach to analyze linkages between major health disparities, SDOHs, environmental and climate factors, with focus on flooding and storms, air quality and urban heat.
+Given the complexity of challenges in Nueces County and Molina, this project incorporated the principles of Community-based Participatory Research (CBPR) through a mixed-methods approach to analyze linkages between major health disparities, SDOHs, climate and environmental factors, with focus on flooding and storms, air quality and urban heat.

 An interdisciplinary team worked with local experts through the project’s Action Committee to co-design and co-produce a set of tools that address the challenge of understanding and integrating SDOH, climate and environmental data for improved decision-making.

-A tool further provides summary statistics to add depth and context for local needs assessments, for grant writing, and in general provide a snapshot across communities that can be used to better target scarce resources.
+- The tool further provides summary statistics to add depth and context for local needs assessments, grant writing, and to provide a snapshot across communities that can be used to better target scarce resources.

-• SDOH Logic Models are available for all five health outcomes of concern for the project: asthma, diabetes, hypertension, obesity and depression.
-Informed by peer-reviewed literature and state and local reports, the Action Committee SDOH Logic Model Working Group used their local knowledge to identify relevant connections between specific SDOHs and health outcomes, helped the project team visualize these connections in logic models, and, where feasible, made links to local data.
+- SDOH Logic Models are available for all five health outcomes of concern for the project: asthma, diabetes, hypertension, obesity and depression.
+Informed by peer-reviewed literature and state and local reports, the Action Committee SDOH Logic Model Working Group used their local knowledge to identify relevant connections between specific SDOHs and health outcomes, helped the project team visualize these connections and, where feasible, made links to local data.

-For each health outcome, health practitioners and others can use the models to triangulate specific datasets to view in the tool when assessing social, economic and environmental impacts to health and health disparities.
+- For each health outcome, health practitioners and others can use the models to triangulate specific datasets to view in the tool when assessing social, economic and environmental impacts to health.

-• SDOH Data Integration Framework provides background and operational guidance on how health practitioners and others can address the challenge of assessing and integrating SDOH data.
+- SDOH Data Integration Framework provides background and operational guidance on how health practitioners and others can address the challenge of integrating SDOH data.

-• Priority Recommendations for Action offers a discrete set of actions that key partners have agreed to move forward.
-The Community Resilience Center, Corpus Christi-Nueces County Public Health District and the Harte Research Institute will use this document to continue this work.
+- Priority Recommendations for Action offers a discrete set of actions that key partners have agreed to move forward.
+The Community Resilience Center and the Corpus Christi-Nueces County Public Health District will use this document to continue this work.

-The document also further details the deep engagement conducted in the at-risk neighborhood of Molina, and the lessons learned that will continue to inform future work.
+- The document also further details the deep engagement conducted in the Molina neighborhood and the lessons learned that will continue to inform future work.